VibroSim/VibroSim_Simulator/README.txt

 for your Python version (see the crackclosuresim2 documentation for more information).

-the Git version control system and the GitPython bindings are strongly recommended.
+The Git version control system and the GitPython bindings are strongly recommended.

 While the current implementation uses COMSOL for vibration